-I think you know that I learned to play in the brass band at Tower Colliery in South Wales, that practiced in an old engine shed, and that was supported, both by our own contributions and those of the miners, who each donated a penny a week from their wages.
-I can remember two old colliers in that band who could only read and write English with difficulty, but who could play their instruments with ease, and read the thousands of notes found in brass band transcriptions of Rossini and Verdi.
-So making music and social struggle were already synonymous to me, and when I finished my musical education at the Royal Academy, which was paid for by a scholarship sponsored by the county of Glamorgan, I found myself, as a very young man, embroiled in the famous battle for the survival of the Royal Philharmonic Orchestra.
+I think you know that I learned to play in the brass band at Tower Colliery in South Wales.
+The band practiced in an old brick-built engine shed, and was supported, both by our own contributions and those of the miners, who each donated a penny a week from their wages.
+So making music and social struggle were already synonymous to me, and when I had finished my musical education at the Royal Academy, which was paid for by a scholarship sponsored by the county of Glamorgan, I found myself, as a very young man, embroiled in the famous battle for the survival of the Royal Philharmonic Orchestra.

 These were the difficult circumstances that formed the backdrop to my early life in music.

-When I was twelve or so, my music master had given me a recording of “The Rite of Spring” that shattered the fragile preconceptions of music that I had formed up to that time and prompted me to read Robert Craft’s book on Stravinsky.
+When I was twelve or so, my music master had given me a recording of “The Rite of Spring” and this, my first aural encounter with it shattered the few and fragile ideas about music that I had formed up to that time, and prompted me to read Robert Craft’s book on Stravinsky.

-I learned that in 1913 when “Le Sacre” was first performed, it had shocked European music to its foundations, punctuating world history as the incidental music for a Europe that was careering towards war: the dance of death, the barbaric sacrifice of feminine beauty and innocence that prefigured three decades of the worst violence and inhumanity the world has ever seen, and saw the birth of the chimera that is modern mechanized warfare.
+I learned that in 1913 when “Le Sacre” was first performed, it had shocked the European musical establishment to its foundations, punctuating world history as the incidental music for a Europe that was careering towards war: the dance of death, the barbaric sacrifice of beauty and innocence that prefigured three decades of the worst violence and inhumanity the world has ever seen, and saw the birth of the monster that is modern mechanized warfare.

 My Grammar School education and the wonderful teachers I had, several of whom had survived the European conflict, gave me the belief I have held ever since, that after the fields of Flanders, the human disgrace of Auschwitz and the nuclear horror of Hiroshima, our new generation had a right to expect better things from the politicians and world leaders.

 When I joined the Royal Philharmonic many of the men I met and played with had served in the forces in the European and the North African wars.
-There were many Jews also in all the London orchestras, who had suffered unspeakable persecution and deprivation, and I met some who had survived the Nazi death camps.
+There were many Jews also in all the London orchestras, who had suffered unspeakable persecution and deprivation, and I met some who had endured the horror of the Nazi death camps.

-All these men had survived the conflict, only to enter yet another fight against their own benefactors, for their livelihood and the life of their orchestra.
+All these men had survived the conflict, only to enter yet another fight against their erstwhile benefactors, for their livelihood and the life of their orchestra.

 In our modern war torn and anxiety ridden world, and beset with the worst economic crisis so far, it should be evident that the politicians and economists are still failing us all with depressing and familiar regularity, and it is only politicians or those of such persuasions, that would argue with that fact.

 Can we provide hope to the young musicians in our care by advocating proper conditions of employment as some basis for optimism, not only for the security of their own future, but also for the future of the profession, and its duty to its audience.
 Their remuneration must be at least sufficient to sustain a new generation of players and commensurate with their value to the community.
-But how are we to do this when nurses and ancillary staff in our hospitals and other public services are being made to accept cuts in their wages by a government that is privatizing public services in order to provide tax cuts for the rich, whilst aided and abetted by a press owned by billionaires that conspires to confuse the printing of lies and the tapping of people’s telephones with “ press freedom”.
+But how are we to do this when nurses and ancillary staff in our hospitals and other public services are being made to accept cuts in their wages by a government that is privatizing public services in order to provide tax cuts for the rich, whilst aided and abetted by a media network, owned by billionaires that conspires to confuse the printing of lies and the tapping of people’s telephones with “freedom of the press?”